 If you have already added JST to your Will, we would love to know of your intentions.
 If you would like to tell us about this gift, please contact Fundraising at the above address.

-For general information about making a charitable donation in your will go to www.rememberacharity.org.uk
+For general information about making a charitable donation in your Will, you can visit the Remember A Charity website: www.rememberacharity.org.uk